nf-core/website/markdown/developers/modules.md

 #### Generating a `meta map` from file pairs

 Sometimes you want to use nf-core modules in small scripts.
 You don't want to make a samplesheet, or maintain a bunch of validation.
-For example here's an example script to run fastqc
+For instance, here's an example script to run fastqc

 ```nextflow
 nextflow.enable.dsl = 2